What are Inset Cabinets?

 Is Cost a Factor?

 Typically, inset cabinets are more expensive than frameless cabinets.
 However, the cost varies based on cabinet manufacturer and finish options.
-So, a lower end manufacturer will likely have inset cabinetry available at a lower cost than frameless cabinets from a higher end manufacturer.
+So, a lower end manufacturer will likely have inset cabinetry available at a lower cost than frameless cabinets from a higher-end manufacturer.
 We typically provide price comparisons between inset and frameless for each kitchen project.

 Which is Better – Inset or Frameless?

 The difference is subjective, and with all else being equal, quality is a non-issue.
 It mainly comes down to personal preference and budget.
 When shopping, be aware that some stock or semi-custom manufacturers may limit which colors or door/drawer styles they offer in frameless vs. face-framed.
-We use our showroom cabinet displays, photos, and door samples to demonstrate contrast between the different styles.
+We use our showroom cabinet displays, photos, and door samples to demonstrate the contrast between the different styles.
 Side-by-side comparisons are helpful in deciding which is a better fit.
 Remember to consider the existing style of your kitchen and home.